kanchantewary/learn-gcp/notes/storage.md

 # Block Storage

 Refer this [video](https://youtu.be/-Fkgp0pkSdc).
-Use block storage for local VM file storage
+Use block storage for local VM file storage. data is always fully-encrypted.

 ### Types
 - local SSD